 Pathway to Purpose: Finding Strength Through Coaching

-In recognition of National Suicide Prevention Awareness Month, we are honoring one of our coaches, Jennifer, who, after losing a loved one to death by suicide, joined the Girls on the Run family and became a champion for girls mental health.
+This piece, originally shared in recognition of National Suicide Prevention Awareness Month, highlights one of our coaches, Jennifer, who, after losing a loved one to death by suicide, joined the Girls on the Run family and became a champion for girls mental health.

 The roads that lead girls and coaches to Girls on the Run are all unique, with no two journeys looking quite the same.
 Just as pathways fluctuate in their shape, smoothness and simplicity, so do the backgrounds of Girls on the Run participants and volunteers.